avirupdas55/model_based_RL_JAX/README.md

-# `mbrl-jax`
+# `Model_Based_Reinforcement_Learning_JAX`

-A library intended for running model-based RL experiments, written with JAX.
+This is a working version of Kurtland Chua's [repo](https://github.com/kchua/mbrl-jax.git).
+The repo has been modified to work with newer versions `jax` and `gym`, since JAX has [officially stopped supporting `CUDA 11`](https://jax.readthedocs.io/en/latest/changelog.html#jaxlib-0-4-26-april-3-2024).
+This version works on `CUDA 12`.
-Currently only includes a reimplementation of [PETS](https://arxiv.org/abs/1805.12114).
+Currently only implements [PETS](https://arxiv.org/abs/1805.12114), MBPO and a Model-based Policy Agent.
-Other algorithm implementations are planned soon!
+There aren't many usable implementations of these MBRL algorithms in JAX, which makes this a valuable resource for runnning MBRL experiments using JAX.

 **Warning**: This is a work-in-progress, and has not been evaluated on harder environments!
-Please let me know if you find any bugs.

-### TODOs:
-1. Evaluate on harder environments (e.g. HalfCheetah, Ant).
-2. Implement other more recent model-based algorithms.

 ## Installing Dependencies

-A `Dockerfile` with all required dependencies is provided in the `/docker/` folder, together with an accompanying `docker-compose.yml` file.
-Remember to include the appropriate mounts in the docker-compose file as necessary for your needs!
+A `Dockerfile` with all required dependencies is provided in the `/docker/` folder.
+This is different from the original Dockerfile provided by Kurt, and uses `Python 3.10.12` along with `jax-v0.4.16`, `gym-v0.26.2` and `mujoco_py-v2.1.2.14`.
+There are some Cython compilation issues with mujoco_py in `singularity` environments running on a `SLURM` system: [#687](https://github.com/openai/mujoco-py/issues/687), [#644](https://github.com/openai/mujoco-py/issues/644).
+The Dockerfile in this repo uses a [modified version of `mujoco_py`](https://github.com/avirupdas55/mujoco-py) which is compatible with Singularity, run the `docker_build.sh` with appropriate tags.
+Alternatively use a prebuilt container: `docker pull avirupdas55/jax:kchua`.

 ## Running Experiments